digitalcredentials/issuer-coordinator/README.md

 | --- | --- | --- | --- |
 | `TENANT_SEED_{TENANT_NAME}` | secret key deterministically associated with the issuer DID | string | yes |

-In addition to the variables defined above, you will also need to provide environment bindings for status related configurations in `.status-service.env`.
-Because there are two different implementations of a credential status manager - one for database storage and one for Git storage - you need to populate this file with different information, depending on which one you want to use.
+In addition to the variables defined above, you will also need to provide environment bindings for status related configurations in `.status-service-db.env` or `.status-service-git.env`.
+Because there are two different implementations of a credential status manager - one for database storage and one for Git storage - you need to populate the appropriate file, depending on which one you want to use.
 For the database solution, please define at least the required fields specified [here](https://github.com/digitalcredentials/status-service-db/blob/main/README.md#environment-variables) and for the Git solution, please define at least the required fields specified [here](https://github.com/digitalcredentials/status-service-git/blob/main/README.md#environment-variables).

 ### DID Registries